 Buckeyes begin new era under head coach Ed Beathea

-Ross Richardson is in his second season as an assistant coach for the Buckeyes in 2012-13.
-Richardson comes to Ohio State from the University of Virginia, and also has previous ties to the Big Ten, spending five seasons as an assistant coach at Purdue from 2005-10.
+Ross Richardson is in his second season as an assistant coach with the Ohio State men's track and field team.
+Richardson arrived at Ohio State from the University of Virginia and has previous ties to the Big Ten, having spent five seasons as an assistant coach at Purdue from 2005-10.

-In his first season with the Buckeyes Richardson helped guide freshman javelin thrower Billy Stanley to First-Team All-America honors and a fourth place finish at the NCAA Outdoor Championships.
-Under Richardson's direction Stanley also won a Big Ten outdoor championship while setting the all-time Big Ten meet record with his throw of 75.23m (246-10.00).
+In his first season with the Buckeyes Richardson helped freshman javelin thrower Billy Stanley to First Team All-America honors and a fourth-place finish at the NCAA outdoor championships.
+Under Richardson's direction Stanley also won a Big Ten outdoor championship while setting the all-time Big Ten meet record with his throw of 75.23 meters (246-10.00).
 Freshman hammer thrower Joseph Velez also enjoyed tremendous success in Richardson's first season, placing fifth at the Big Ten outdoor meet.

 Richardson primarily works with the throwers at Ohio State.
-He has coached 11 All-Americans and 21 NCAA championship qualifiers throughout his career.
-Last season at Virginia the team broke six school records, sent three throwers to the NCAA Championships, had two second-team All-Americans, and scored 68 points at the ACC outdoor conference meet.
+He has coached 12 All-Americans and 22 NCAA championship qualifiers throughout his career.
+At Virginia his throws squad broke six school records, sent three athletes to the NCAA championships, had two Second Team All-Americans and scored 68 points at the ACC outdoor conference meet.
 Richardson also had one of his javelin throwers compete at the Olympic trials in Eugene, Ore.

-Prior to his time at Virginia, Richardson spent a year at Miami (Ohio) University after coming from Purdue where he spent five seasons.
+Prior to his time at Virginia, Richardson spent a year at Miami (Ohio) University after five seasons at Purdue.
 Eight Boilermakers earned Big Ten championships under Richardson's lead at Purdue.
-In 2007 Richardson was honored with Mideast Region Women's Throws Coach of the Year by the United States Track and Field and Cross Country Coaches Association.
+In 2007 Richardson was honored with Mideast Region Women's Throws Coach of the Year by the U.S. Track& Field and Cross Country Coaches Association.